Complex2-Liu/my-undergraduate-thesis/readme.md

 cd my-undergraduate-thesis
 latexmk
 ```
+Note that this repository doesn't include the signatures for privacy,
+one should remove the corresponding part in [origin.tex](./chap/origin.tex) before running `latexmk`.

-My personal tex setting(like various user-defined commands and environment)
+My personal tex setting(like various user-defined commands and environments)
 is included in [header](./header).

 ## About the template